 An example of what we have done for the past few years is that we have an open house from say 2 pm – 9 pm, I do up some platters one say with Turkey, Chicken, Ham with whatever vegetables, fruits and salad treats delight.
 Seafood is always a great winner with prawns, smoked fish, dips, assorted cheeses, vegetables and salads.

-During this time there can also be a flood of emotions that will hit us here is a link to my Free eBook: that will support you through these difficult times
+During this time there can also be a flood of emotions that will hit us here is a link to Guidance and Support to cope through these difficult times